Jacky Ickx: Return to Ferrari (1970–1973)

 As in 1969, Ickx had a disappointing start to the 1970 season.
 On the first lap of the Spanish Grand Prix he collided with the BRM of Jackie Oliver and his car caught fire.
 It took at least 20 seconds for him to leave the burning car and he was hospitalized with severe burns.
-After 17 days he was back in his car at the Monaco Grand Prix, where he ran fifth before retiring with a driveshaft failure.
+After 17 days, he was back in his car at the Monaco Grand Prix, where he ran fifth before retiring with a driveshaft failure.
 The car started to improve and at the German Grand Prix (held at Hockenheim as his favourite Nürburgring was boycotted for safety reasons) he fought with Jochen Rindt for the win, but finished a close second.
 At the Austrian Grand Prix it was Ickx that took the win.
 At Monza, Rindt died in an accident during qualifying.
 Ickx was the only driver with a chance to take the championship from Rindt who had already won five of nine races in that season, with four more to go.
 Monza saw a win by Ferrari teammate Clay Regazzoni while Ickx's car broke down.
-The Belgian took the win at Canada and if he could win at the remaining two events, he would overtake Rindt and win the championship.
+Ickx took the win at Canada and if he could win at the remaining two events, he would overtake Rindt and win the championship.
 However, in the US Grand Prix at Watkins Glen he only finished fourth, with Rindt's replacement Emerson Fittipaldi scoring his first career win, and thus was mathematically eliminated from the championship chase.
 Despite winning the last race in Mexico, Ickx could not beat Rindt's points total.
 Ickx later stated in a 2011 article in the British magazine Motor Sport that he was glad he did not win the 1970 World Championship.
 He did not want to win against a man who could not defend his chances, referring to the deceased Rindt.